 Most cases are related to diabetes which impacts between 60 to 70 percent of all patients with diabetes.
 This is because elevated blood sugars eventually damage the small blood vessels that provide nutrients to the nerves.
-Since the blood vessels cannot provide adequate nutrients to nerves, nerve injuries do not properly heal and regenerate.
+Since the blood vessels cannot provide adequate nutrients to nerves, nerve injuries do not properly heal.
 There are dozens of other causes of neuropathy including trauma as well as the side effects of prescription drugs.

 SIGNS AND SYMPTOMS OF NEUROPATHY

 - Experiencing tingling sensations in the extremities.
 This sensation is also described as a pin and needling feeling or prickling feeling.